makingspace/OfflineRequestManager/README.md

     }
 }
 ```
+The data provided by dictionaryRepresentation will be written to disk using NSCoding to be retained until the request completes (Note: this means that only Foundation objects and objects that conform to NSCoding will be saved).
 In this case, there will need to be a delegate that lets the OfflineRequestManager know what exactly to do with the archived dictionary when the app starts back up, which should be something like:
 ```swift
 class ClassThatHandlesNetworkRequests: OfflineRequestManagerDelegate {
     init() {